Floor Mounted Golf Simulator Projectors – Tips, Tricks & Buying Guide

 Alternatively you can opt for a 4:3 image which is taller and much more square.
 These are great for very narrow rooms where you don’t have a lot of width and want to avoid very short image top-to-bottom.

-Aspect Ratios Compared 1
+Aspect Ratios compared 1

 5 Mounting Locations to Consider for your Golf Simulator Projector